Taiping Heavenly Kingdom: Clothing and dress-code

 Qing illustration of Jiaomao-hat (角帽) of the Taiping Rebellion.

 The Taiping Heavenly Kingdom developed its own regulated system of clothing and fashion, in response to the cultural policy of tifayifu set by the Qing.
+Taiping formed many offices dedicated to art and craftsmanship, such as the "Fengyi ya" also known as "Dianpao ya" ("Clothes sewing/Ceremonial gown office", 縫衣衙/典袍衙), "Guomao ya" or ("National hats office", 國帽衙) and "Xiujin ya" ("Brocade Embroidery Office", 繡錦衙), that were chiefly in charge of creating new clothing for the Taiping.

 One of the earliest acts of rebellion was Taiping members letting their hairs grow and forbade the use of queue braids.
 Because of this, the Qing often called the Taiping rebels as "long-haired bandits" (長毛賊), "hair bandits/rebels" (毛賊, 髮逆), or as "Yue (Cantonese) bandits" (粵匪).

 Equality of sexes in the Heavenly Kingdom also saw women's clothing forego the use of skirts, with a preference to trousers worn together with wide shirts with slimmer sleeves and lack of collars.
 Many women also forego the use of shoes, preferring to march barefoot, as a sign for the banning of foot-binding, which is inherited from Hakka women's aversion to foot-binding.

 Characteristics of Manchu clothing such as the matixiu, or horse-hoof cuffs, and Qing dynasty's official uniforms and headwear were forbidden and replaced with Taiping's own clothing similarly informed by Hakka fashion, with the goal of restoring Han Chinese identity as the Heavenly Kingdom abhorred and opposed the use of qizhuang, with Taiping leaders Yang Xiaoqing and Xiao Chaogui indicting the Manchu-Qing for "replacing the dress of the Chinese with those of barbarians" and "making the people lose their ancestral roots, transforming them into animals".

-Designs for official headwear of the Taiping Heavenly Kingdom, from Qinding shijietiaoli (钦定士阶条例).
+Designs for official headwear of the Taiping Heavenly Kingdom, from Qinding shijietiaoli (欽定士階條例).